krullmizter/dog-breed-id-fastai/README.md

 10. Clean-up
 ---
 ## Technical Specifications

+I recommend running this notebook with administrator privileges.

 This project was coded in a virtual environment using [anaconda notebooks](https://anaconda.org/).
 I recommend creating a separate development environment in Anaconda before starting off.